carpentries-incubator/genome-mining/_episodes/02-antismash.md

 * **Most similar known cluster:** The closest compund from th MIBiG database.
 * **Similarity:** Percentage of genes within the closest known compound that have significant BLAS hit (The last two columns containing comparisons to the MiBIG database will only be shown if antiSMASH was run with the KnownClusterBlast option ´--cc-mibig´).

-> ## Exercise 2: Regions
+> ## Exercise 2
-> How can you calculate the size of a region?
+> How can you know the size (bp) of a region?
 >
 > > ## Solution
-> > By calculating the difference between the initial position and the final position of the region.
+> > By calculating the difference between the initial position and the final position of the region or you can try the command-line version:
-> > or command-line version
 > >
 > > ~~~
 > > $ grep LOCUS sequence.gb